OSGP/Documentation/chapter1/section5.md

 ### 1.5.4 Security

-The following security measures are in place for the cloud hosted platform:
+The following security measures could in place for the cloud hosted environment:
 ### Cloud security
 - DDOS protection
 - IPSEC VPN connections